Claude Bisson

 In 1998, he was made an Officer of the Order of Canada "for his tremendous humanity and his tireless efforts to ensure the orderly administration of justice".
 Bisson retired as a judge of the Quebec Court of Appeal in May 1996.
 He was appointed a Superior Court Judge for the district of Montreal in 1969, and was appointed to the Court of Appeal on May 1, 1980.
 In 1988 he was sworn in as Chief Justice of the Quebec Court of Appeal, and became Chief Justice of Quebec.
 He received the Plaque of Honour from the Bar of the Province of Quebec in 1994, and was appointed an Officer of the Order of Canada in January 1999.

-On June 19, 1996, Mr. Bisson was first named Communications Security Establishment (CSE) Commissioner.
-His mandate is to review the activities of CSE, Canada's national cryptologic agency, for the purpose of determining whether they are in compliance with the laws of Canada.
+On June 19, 1996, Bisson was first named Communications Security Establishment (CSE) Commissioner.
+His mandate was to review the activities of CSE, Canada's national cryptologic agency, for the purpose of determining whether they are in compliance with the laws of Canada.
 His appointment was extended for a further three years on June 8, 1999.